jowasp/review-features/OWASP_Security_Knowledge_Framework.md

 * Date: February 10th, 2016
 * Graduation Type: INCUBATOR TO LAB
 * Reviewer: @jctechno
-* Conclusion:  Project seems to comply with all the criteria to become LAB
+* Conclusion:  Project seems to comply with all the criteria to become LAB.

 | Requirement   |           Lab Indicator      |       Complies?     |     Reason       |